visualboyadvance-m/visualboyadvance-m/README.md

 `./installdeps` is supported on MSys2, Linux (Debian/Ubuntu, Fedora or Arch Linux) and Mac OS X (homebrew, macports or fink.)

+The Ninja cmake generator is also now supported, including on msys2.

 If your OS is not supported, you will need the following:

 - c++ compiler and binutils